mahagurung/assignments/README.md

 # assignments
-Placeholder for coursework and assignments
+Placeholder for courseworks and assignments